Archive for the ‘ Home Values Surveys ’ Category

 1 Comment »

-HomeGain Releases 4th Quarter 2011 Maryland Home Values Survey Results
+HomeGain Releases 4th Quarter 2012 National Home Values Survey Results

-Fifty-three percent of real estate professionals think home prices will decrease in the next six months.
+Twenty-four percent of real estate professionals and 41 percent of homeowners believe home values will stay the same in the next six months.

 1. Have home prices increased, decreased or stayed the same in the last year?